D. Elmo Hardy

-Dilbert Elmo Hardy (September 3, 1914 – October 17, 2002) was an American entomologist who specialized in Diptera systematics.
+Dilbert Elmo Hardy (September 3, 1914 – October 17, 2002) was an American entomologist at the University of Hawaii who specialized in Diptera systematics.

 Biography

 Hardy was born on September 3, 1914, in Lehi, Utah.
 He died on October 17, 2002, in Honolulu, Hawaii.
 He was married to Agnes Thomas Hardy who played a pivotal role in supporting his education, his career as well as illustrating his scientific articles.

 Legacy

 In over 70 years of research Hardy published 437 articles and notes in which he named and described nearly 2,000 species in 34 different families of Diptera.
 He made significant contributions to taxonomy and systematics of flies from the Asia-Pacific Region in particular.